 The Initiative will work with four partner communities from metropolitan, remote and very remote Western Australia.

-The Central Great Southern shires of Katanning, Broomehill-Tambellup, Kojonup and Gnowangerup is the first community to join the Initiative.
+The Central Great Southern shires of Katanning, Broomehill-Tambellup, Kojonup and Gnowangerup was the first community to join the Initiative.

-The Initiative Board is made up of representatives from the State Government, Minderoo Foundation and Telethon Kids Institute, with an independent chair and an independent deputy chair.
+The Initiative Board is made up of representatives from the State Government and the Minderoo Foundation, with an independent chair and an independent deputy chair.
 Below is more information about the members.

 Visit the Board Members page for short bios of each member.

-More information about the Initiative is available through Frequently Asked Questions (PDF).
+More information about the Initiative is available through Frequently Asked Questions (PDF, 315KB).